Configuring the Privacy Center

 Anytime you make a change related to the Privacy Center, you will be able to save a draft before publishing updates via the toolbar at the top:

-• Save Draft saves the current changes you have made
+• Save Changes saves the current changes you have made

-• Preview Draft Privacy Center shows your Privacy Center saved with the changes you made, or if no changes are made shows the publicly accessible privacy center
+• Preview Changes shows your Privacy Center saved with the recent changes you made, or if no changes are made, shows the currently published Privacy Center

-• View Live Privacy Center shows the currently live and public version of your Privacy Center that is accessible to users
+• View Live Privacy Center shows the currently live and public version of your Privacy Center that is accessible to end-users

-• Review Changes & Publish starts the process of actually setting your changes live
+• Review & Publish starts the process of actually setting your changes live

 1. Request certificate In order for Transcend to host the Privacy Center on your domain, a certificate must first be requested that can authenticate the domain name privacy.your-company.com and demonstrate that communication with the page is secure.